anisashukor-te2/technical-english-2/security.rules.md

   match /databases/{database}/documents {

     // --- USER PROFILES ---
-    // This re-architected rule resolves the persistent "Missing or insufficient permissions"
-    // error during student registration by combining all read logic into a single block. match /users/{userId} {
+    match /users/{userId} {
-      // WRITE permissions are simple: a user can only write to their own document. allow write: if request.auth.uid == userId;
+      // WRITE permissions: A user can only write to their own document. allow write: if request.auth.uid == userId;

-      // READ permissions are combined to avoid evaluation conflicts: allow read: if
+      // --- READ PERMISSIONS ---

+      // Rule 1: UNAUTHENTICATED ACCESS
+      // An unauthenticated user can ONLY read documents where the role is 'lecturer'.
+      // This is the critical rule that allows the student registration query to succeed. allow read: if request.auth == null && resource.data.role == 'lecturer';

+      // Rule 2: AUTHENTICATED ACCESS
+      // A logged-in user has more complex permissions. allow read: if request.auth != null && (
-        // 1.
-Anyone can read a lecturer's profile.
-This is CRITICAL for registration. resource.data.role == 'lecturer' ||
+        // A user can read their own profile. request.auth.uid == userId ||
-        // 2.
-An authenticated user can read their own profile.
+        // Any authenticated user can read any lecturer's profile. resource.data.role == 'lecturer' ||
-        (request.auth != null && request.auth.uid == userId) ||
-        // 3.
-A lecturer can read the profiles of their own students.
+        // A lecturer can read the profiles of their own students.
         (
-          request.auth != null &&
+          exists(/databases/$(database)/documents/users/$(request.auth.uid)) &&
           get(/databases/$(database)/documents/users/$(request.auth.uid)).data.role == 'lecturer' &&
           resource.data.role == 'student' &&
           resource.data.lecturerEmail == get(/databases/$(database)/documents/users/$(request.auth.uid)).data.email
+        )
       );
     }

     // Helper functions for session rules